 Your ophthalmic claim solicitor will work to ensure you are awarded an appropriate amount of compensation.
 This figure could cover:

-We take most cases on a No Win No Fee basis, so you do not need to worry about the legal costs if your claim is unsuccessful.
-If your case is successful and you receive an award we will collect a pre-agreed share of any compensation (our success fee) as payment to cover the costs of our legal services.
+We take most cases on a No Win No Fee basis, so you do not need to worry about the legal costs if your claim is unsuccessful, unless the claim is fraudulent or you have failed to comply with our reasonable requests to pursue your claim.
+If your case is successful and you receive an award, we will collect a pre-agreed share of any compensation as payment to cover the costs of our legal services.

 You will have up to three years from the date of the incident, or your later date of knowledge that something may have gone wrong with your treatment causing you a sight injury, to make an ophthalmic claim.
 You could have longer to claim on someone’s behalf if they are not in a fit mental state to do so themselves as a result.
 If you are a parent or guardian, you can also claim on a child’s behalf until they reach the age of 18.